Short history of Netherlands

 It is only in the 1st century BC, that the ancient Roman Empire conquered the southern part of these lands establishing an important military post in Nijmegen.
 North of the today’s Netherlands remained not conquered nor even invaded.
 Under the Roman administration, prosperity grew for almost three hundred years.

-Early Middle Ages
+Early Middle Ages in Netherlands

 As the Roman state got weaker, barbaric Germanic tribes started to invade the land.
 Most powerful of them, the Franks invaded the territory in the 5th century and brought the Christianity with them.
 By 800 today’s Netherlands was a part of the powerful Franks Empire of Charlemagne.
 It is in Nijmegen that Charlemagne built one of his palaces.
 Tradition says that Nijmegen was his favorite residence, while Aachen (today in Germany) was the empire’s capital.

-Economical growth in the Middle Ages
+Economical growth of the Netherlands in the Middle Ages

 After the fall of the Charlemagne Empire (he died in 814) the Low Countries territory has been divided into several smaller states – ruled by dukes and counts.
 At the same time, already in the Middle Ages, a strong economical development made the Netherlands one of the richest areas in Europe.
 Agriculture along with crafts and commerce, rich towns and important trading links reaching as far as Asia and North Africa, transformed the Netherlands into the area where the feudal power has been limited, safety of movement and economical activity established, sustained growth possible.

-Renaissance and fight for independence
+Renaissance and fight for Dutch independence

 The neighborhood powers – first Dukes of Burgundy and later the Habsburgs (after 1477, the marriage of Mary of Burgundy to Archduke Maximilian Habsburg) tried to dominate the Netherlands and introduce its taxation there.